murchandamus/bips/bip-update-process.md

 * Motivation, Rationale, and Backwards Compatibility have been addressed
 * Specification provides sufficient detail for implementation
 * The defined Layer header must be correctly assigned for the given specification
-* The BIP is ready: it is complete, comprehensible, and technically feasible
+* The BIP is fit: it is complete, comprehensible, and technically feasible

 Editors do NOT evaluate whether the proposal is likely to be adopted.

 A BIP editor will:

-* Assign a BIP number in the pull request
+* Assign a BIP number and BIP type in the pull request
-* Merge the pull request when it is ready
+* Merge the pull request when it is complete
 * List the BIP in the [README](README.mediawiki)

 The BIP editors are intended to fulfill administrative and editorial responsibilities.
 The BIP editors monitor BIP